-Also Called: Mountain Laurel and Sugar Bush (Spanish: Lentisco)
+Also Called: Mountain Laurel, Sugar Bush, Sugar-bush (Spanish: Lentisco)

 Family: Anacardiaceae, Sumac Family

-Growth Form: Large shrub or tree; evergreen, heavily leaved, branchlets reddish, pubescent to glabrous, old bark shaggy.
+Growth Form: Large shrub or small tree; evergreen, heavily leaved, stout branches, mostly pubescent more so than glabrous; old bark shaggy.

-Leaves: Bright green; evergreen, shiny, simple, petiole, shape variable, heart shaped or ovate, margins slightly undulating, folding at midrib.
+Leaves: Bright green; evergreen, shiny, leathery, shape variable, wide-ovate to elliptic; entire; simple; petiolate; shape variable, heart shaped or ovate; folding at midrib.

-Habitat Preferences: Mid to upper edge of Sonoran Desert, canyons, rocky hillsides, washes, common in chaparral.
+Habitat Preferences: Mid to upper edge of Sonoran Desert, canyons, rocky hillsides, washes, south-facing slopes and mesas, common and conspicuous in chaparral.

 Recorded Range: Rare in the United States found in southern California and central and northwest Arizona.
 Also found in Baja California.